NathanMcKenna/Zimmerer_CSCI2270_FinalProject/README.md

 *****System Requirements*****
-Program is not OS specific, can be run thought command prompt/terminal
+.exe works through windows, unsure if there is a way to run through linux terminal.
+You can import all files into codeblocks to run through linux

 *****Group Members*****